Ways to pay housing rent

 Direct debit payments are updated to your account on the agreed dates.

-If you'd like to pay by direct debit please complete an instruction and return it to your local Housing office for it to be set up.
+If you'd like to pay by direct debit please complete an instruction and return it to your local Housing office in person or by post.

 Direct debit instructions:

-You can also pay at any Post Office or shop displaying the PayPoint sign.
+You can pay by bank card, cash or cheque at any post office or shop displaying the PayPoint sign.

 You should bring your rent card with you when paying rent and other housing charges at one of our offices, post office or PayPoint outlets.
 You can’t pay without it.